top of page

 “Aren’t you going to answer the question?”
 Kireh asked.
 His green eyes twinkled underneath the lights; his fingers drummed on the obsidian table.

-The other ehols seated around the table waited in hopeless anticipation.
+Yugi sat up, realizing the question was directed at him.
+The other ehols around the table stared at him in hopeless anticipation.

 “What question?”
 Yugi furrowed his brows.

 “Can you provide Reapers?”
-Kireh’s eyes narrowed, his lips drawing thin, creating a scathing look on his face; the freckles around his nose paled.
+Kireh’s eyes narrowed as his lips drew thin, creating a scathing look on his face.

-Yugi had once thought that being a Titan was far worse than being a Reaper, that celestials had feared the ancient creatures of long ago who had torn this world apart.
-In a distant time, Titans had roamed Ịtoba: tall, muscular creatures, with stately horns and wings hewn of smoke and ash.
-Their ruthless thirst for power had nearly destroyed the realms.
-Once, Ịtoba and Ariwa-Ịte had been one realm known as Xhian, but after the wars, when blood painted the streets, and terror filled the air, Xhian was no more.
+Yugi once thought that being a Titan was far worse than being a Reaper, that celestials had feared the ancient creatures of long ago who had torn this world apart.
+In a distant time, Titans had roamed Ịtoba: tall, muscular creatures with stately horns and wings hewn of smoke and ash.
+Their ruthless thirst for power nearly destroyed the realms.
+Once, Ịtoba and Ariwa-Ịte had been one realm known as Xhian, but after the wars, when blood painted the streets and terror filled the air, Xhian was no more.

-“Tell me, Yugi,” Kireh repeated, his tone course.
-“Are you getting the Reapers for the Azharanian Council?
-The Councilors have been asking that we provide an answer to the deaths—the sanyas.”
-Kireh’s eyes darted to Levi seated in the corner, then back to Yugi.
+“Tell me, Yugi,” Kireh pressed as his tone hardened to stone.
+“Are you going to get the Reapers for the Azharanian Council?
+They’ve been asking that we provide an answer to the deaths—the sanyas.”

 “I’ll try.”
 Yugi’s throat felt parched as he pushed the words out.